 But just before the beginning of the war, Arjuna got completely bewildered.
 He lost the desire to fight the most important battle of his life.
-He wanted to run away from the battle and live by begging.
+He wanted to run away from the battlefield and was ready to live by begging.
 But Arjuna was fortunate because Krishna was with him.
 Krishna was Arjuna’s friend, philosopher and guide.
 The bewildered warrior who had won many battles in his life turned towards Krishna.
 With tears in his eyes, fear in his heart and in a faltering voice he begged Krishna to help him, to show him the right path, “Now I am confused about my duty and have lost all composure because of miserly weakness.
 In this condition I am asking You to tell me for certain what is best for me.
 Now I am Your disciple, and a soul surrendered unto You.
 Please instruct me”: Bhagavad Gita 2.7.

 After hearing the sublime message of Gita, Arjuna’s bewilderment goes away and he decides to act as per Krishna’s instruction, “Arjuna said: My dear Krishna, O infallible one, my illusion is now gone.
 I have regained my memory by Your mercy.
 I am now firm and free from doubt and am prepared to act according to Your instructions.”
 Bhagavad Gita 18.73.

-This beautiful literature has impacted the conscience of humankind for ages.
+This holy book full of transcendental wisdom has impacted the conscience of humankind for ages.
 The glories of Gita stems from the fact that it transcends all the artificial boundaries of caste, creed, religions, race, nation and gender.
 Bhagavad – Gita is not just 5000 years old.
 It has been in existence since the dawn of creation.
 Krishna informs Arjuna that “I instructed this imperishable science of yoga to the sun-god, Vivasvan, and Vivasvan instructed it to Manu, the father of mankind, and Manu in turn instructed it to Iksvaku” Bhagavad Gita 4.1.
 Since the knowledge got lost by the influence of time so Krishna again spoke it to Arjuna.
 Through Arjuna, Krishna is speaking this sublime message to us.

-Gita wasn’t spoken for Hindus or Indians; in fact it is for the entire humanity.
+Gita wasn’t spoken only for Hindus or Indians.
+It is for the entire humanity.
 Great scholars throughout the ages have sought refuge of this pearl of wisdom when confronted with challenges.
 It has inspired world fame leaders like Gandhi, Churchill, Einstein, Newton and several others.
 After reading Bhagavad – Gita a Hindu will become a better Hindu, a Muslim a better Muslim, a Christian a better Christian and a Jew a better Jew.
-Srila Prabhupada’s commentary on Bhagavad Gita which is published as “Bhagavad Gita As It Is” is the best selling edition of Bhagavad Gita in the whole world.
-More than 100 million copies of “Bhagavad Gita As It Is” has been sold and this book has been translated into more than 80 languages.
+Srila Prabhupada’s commentary on Bhagavad Gita is known as “Bhagavad Gita As It Is.”

+It is the best selling edition of Bhagavad Gita in the whole world.
+More than 100 million copies of “Bhagavad Gita As It Is” has been sold.
+And this book has been translated into more than 80 languages.